Van life meals need to be three things. Healthy, cheap, and easy-peasy lemon squeezy!

 We are not vegetarian but on the road, we eat a mostly vegetable-based diet.
 It’s good for us, good for the planet, and it’s easier to store and travel with vegetables and vegetable-based meals.
 A vegetable-based diet is also significantly cheaper than eating meat.
 Additionally, we are often traveling through countries where the quality of meat can be questionable.

 Our van life meals and recipes come from all corners of the world.
-Many are recipes we have taken from our favourite recipe books and websites and adapted for cooking in a van.
+Many are recipes we have taken from our favorite recipe books and websites and adapted for cooking in a van.

-> We have been slowly whittling down our top van life meals.
+We have been slowly whittling down our top van life meals.
 Some recipes have come and gone, some are old favorites from way back and others are recent additions on the list.
 I’m sure this list will continue to evolve as we continue our van life adventures.
 But right now these are our favorite easy vegetarian van life meals!

 Van Life Kitchen Essentials